 Don’t skip snapping your photo with the gleaming buffalo in front of the Wells Fargo building.
 Called “Chrome on the Range” by Lou Wille, the sculpture features a steel frame covered with polished chrome car bumpers.
 The polished bison is one of 200 Colorado attractions listed by Roadside America.

-2. “John Otto,” by J. Michael Wilson, part of the Legends of the Grand Valley collection
+2. “John Otto,” by J. Michael Wilson, part of the Legends of Grand Junction collection

 Location: Near First and Main Street

 Installed in 2011, this bronze sculpture is an ode to John Otto (1879-1952), a legend in Grand Junction.
 Otto was a pioneer; trail builder, advocate and the very first superintendent of the Colorado National Monument.
 He fell in love with the jagged canyons and worked tirelessly to gain national recognition for the ancient canyons and towering monoliths nestled in what locals call “the national park you’ve never heard of,” all thanks to Otto.

 What better way to pay homage to Grand Junction’s biking culture than with this giant welded steel bike?
 Donated by the artist, Grand Junction resident Alvin Sessions, in 2006, the piece exemplifies extreme freedom and human-powered transportation, and, best of all, you’re allowed to climb on it.
 Perfect photo op here!

 If only this pig could talk.
 The life-sized bronze pig statue used to be an actual piggy bank and was stolen in 2007.
 Thankfully, it was recovered and repaired.
 While you can’t put coins in it anymore, you can sit on it for a cute selfie.
 And it's a fun reminder that saving money is a good thing!

 5. “Puffed Up Prince,” by Gary Price